ElvisMasiya89/DAATopicQA/README.md

 # DAATopicQA
-Data  Structures And Algorithms Topics - Question and Answers
+Data  Structures And Algorithms Topics - Questions and Answers